golemhq/golem/docs/source/browsers.md

 ### Opening and Closing the Browser

 There is no need to open or close the browser.
 The first action that requires a browser will open one.
-At the end Golem will close the browser.
+At the end of the test, Golem will close the browser.
 However, this can be done explicitly with the *open_browser* and *close_browser* actions.